Royal Jordanian: From 2000

 On 17 January 2025, the airline announced the re-introduction of direct flights between Amman and Damascus commencing 31 January 2025, following a hiatus of 13 years.
 The service will operate four weekly flights with daily flights to begin in April 2025.
-Royal Jordanian join Qatar Airways and Turkish Airlines to resume flight operations to Syria.
+Royal Jordanian join Qatar Airways, Turkish Airlines and a wider range of regional airlines to resume flight operations to Syria.

 Corporate affairs

 Head office

 As of 2009, Haddadinco Engineering Company for Contracting is building the new Royal Jordanian head office in Amman.
 The building was designed by Niels Torp.
 The new building was completed in late 2011, and RJ employees began work in the building on January 3, 2012.
 In the 1960s, Alia's head office was in the Mango Building in Amman.

-Employment

-Royal Jordanian has invested heavily in its crew training facility at its headquarters in Amman.
-As of 2015, Royal Jordanian employed 4,394 people, according to the most recent annual report.

 Rivalry

 Royal Jordanian began to put into place a new strategy at the end of 2002, which saw the airline concentrate on its neighboring nations with increased frequencies.
 In a plan to establish itself as the Middle East's "regional airline", it began to add smaller routes such as Alexandria in Egypt to Aleppo in Syria which the bigger airlines, such as Emirates, would not undertake with the larger aircraft compared to Royal Jordanian's regional jets.
 As of the end of 2008, the plan had proven successful for the airline, with its main rivals being Middle East Airlines and Egypt Air.

-Since 2008, Royal Jordanian has faced increased competition within the Middle East.
-The arrival of many new low-cost airlines such as Air Arabia, Jazeera Airways, and flydubai have caused problems for the Jordanian airline.
-With the arrival of these new airlines, Royal Jordanian has focused upon improving its onboard and ground services in order to retain market share.